Skip to content

 1. Fill a mixing glass with ice.

-2. Combine the Jim Beam, El Guapo™ Creole Orgeat, Amaro Meletti, and El Guapo™ Tricentennial Bitters in the mixing glass.
+2. Add Jim Beam, Creole Orgeat, Amaro Meletti and Tricentennial Bitters.

-4. Strain the cocktail into a lowball or coupe glass over a large ice cube.
+4. Strain into a lowball or coupe over a large ice cube.

-5. Garnish with a fresh orange twist and a sprig of rosemary to add a fragrant, aromatic finish.
+5. Garnish with an orange twist and a rosemary sprig for a fragrant finish.

 The Story Behind Our Tricentennial Bitters